-W.S. and L.B.
-Robinson
+The W.S. and L.B.
+Robinson Scholarship (L)

-- V Up to \$6500 pa - T 1 year renewable for the duration of the course subject to satisfactory progress
+- Up to \$6,500 pa - 1 year renewable for the duration of the course subject to satisfactory progress

-C Available only to students who completed their schooling in Broken Hill or whose parents reside in Broken Hill and undertaking a course related to the mining industry.
-Includes courses in mining engineering, geology, electrical and mechanical engineering, metallurgical process engineering, chemical engineering and science.
-Apply directly to PO Box 460, Broken Hill, NSW 2880.
+Applicants must have completed their schooling in Broken Hill or have parents who reside in Broken Hill.
+Applicants should be undertaking a course related to the mining industry, for example courses in Mining Engineering, Geology, Electrical and Mechanical Engineering, Metallurgical Process Engineering, Chemical Engineering or Science.
+A letter of application should be sent to Pasminco Mining, PO Box 460, Broken Hill, NSW 2880.
 Applications close 30 September each year.